celiadoyle/celiadoyle/README.md

 Hi, I’m @celiadoyle.
-I'm a recent Johns Hopkins University graduate with a master’s in systems engineering.
+I'm a recent Johns Hopkins University graduate with a Master’s in Systems Engineering.
 I hope to to apply my optimization and network analysis skills to meaningful, human-centered contexts at the intersection of engineering and sustainability.

 <!---
 celiadoyle/celiadoyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.